evkx/evkx.github.io/content/models/byd/dolphin/Dolphin_60.4kWh/_index.md

 ---
 title: BYD Dolphin 60.4kWh
 linktitle: "Dolphin 60.4kWh"
 description: "BYD Dolphin 60.4kWh is an all-electric crossover with a WLTP range of up to 427 km (265 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true